nuodb/nuodb-python/README.md

 This is the official Python package for [NuoDB](http://www.nuodb.com).
 It implements the NuoDB [SQL Protocol](https://github.com/nuodb/nuodb-python/blob/master/SQL_Protocol.md)

+Note: At this time the Python/NuoDB Interface does not support Windows.

 ### Requirements

 If you haven't already, [Download and Install NuoDB](http://nuodb.com/download-nuodb/)